cdn-specs/control-header/draft-cdn-control-header.md

 * no-cache
 * private

-Gateway caches that used CDN-Control MAY pass the this header through so that the downstream gateway caches can use it as well.
-However, this behavior exposes the cache settings to all downstream proxies and clients.
-Due to the concern of such exposure, the header MAY be removed if the downstream is known to not use its value.
+Gateway caches that used CDN-Control MAY forward this header so that downstream gateway caches can use it as well.
+However, doing so exposes its value to all downstream clients, which might be undesirable.
+As a result, gateways that process this header field MAY remove it (for example, when configured to do so because it is known not to be used downstream).

 A proxy that does not implement caching MUST pass the CDN-Control header through.